framps/raspiBackupDoc/en/src/configuration-examples.md

 ### A Windows user wants to be able to back up his Raspberry and restore it to Windows.

-To be able to restore an image under Windows, a dd image of *raspiBackup* must be created.
+To be able to restore an image under Windows, a dd image of *raspiBackup* has to be created.
 The following configuration options are at least necessary:

 ```